jsheridanwells/JeremyWells.Io/_posts/2021-02-04-MEAN-docker.md

 ```
 ... then you should be good to go.

-Now, refresh the application in your web browser, or inspect the database with MongoDB Compass and you should see that 50 fake documents have been added to the `Urls` collection.
+Now, refresh the application in your web browser, or inspect the database with MongoDB Compass, and you should see that 50 fake documents have been added to the `Urls` collection.

 To exit the container, type `exit`.